grnt426/grnt426.github.io/_posts/2022-05-18-modding-rising-constellation.markdown

 categories: programming mods hacking
 ---

 Over the past few months, I have been experimenting, reverse-engineering, and hacking at a video game I have fallen in love with: Rising Constellation.
 I hadn't done this kind of work before, so much of it was new to me.
-What kept me motivated and moving was how much I enjoyed the niche, slow-burn, intricacies of Rising Constellation.
+What kept me motivated and moving was how much I enjoyed the niche, slow-burn, and intricacies of Rising Constellation.
 Below is a re-counting of what I did, the various attempts and discarded ideas, and little successes I had.

 Rising Constellation
 =========